kjhealy/kieranhealy.hugo/content/blog/iterating-on-the-gss.markdown

 The proper used of survey weights in regression models is a thing people argue about, but I won’t pursue that here.
-We can turn the tibble into a survey object by integrating the weights and other sampling unformation using Thomas Lumley’s `survey` package, and Greg Freedman Ellis’s `srvyr`, which integrates `survey` functions with the tidyverse.
+We can turn the tibble into a survey object by integrating the weights and other sampling information using Thomas Lumley’s `survey` package, and Greg Freedman Ellis’s `srvyr`, which integrates `survey` functions with the tidyverse.